simonvic/sVisual/README.md

 <br>

-## PPEAnimatedParams
+## SPPEffectAnimated
-A `PPEAnimatedParams` is just like a `PPEParams`, but it has an animation mechanism (entirely managed by the `SPPEManager`), which allows you to animate the values of a PostProcess effect.
+A `SPPEffectAnimated` is just like a `SPPEffect`, but it has an animation mechanism (entirely managed by the `SPPEManager`), which allows you to animate the values of a PostProcess effect.

-A `PPEAnimatedParams` is an *abstract* class.
+A `SPPEffectAnimated` is an *abstract* class.
 You need to create your own class and override the `onAnimate()` method, which will be called on every frame.
 The currently are two types of Animated Params:
 - `PPELoopedParams` It will play until stopped or deactivated
-- `PPETimedParams` It has timing mechanism that will stop/deactivate it when it ends
+- `SPPEffectTimed` It has timing mechanism that will stop/deactivate it when it ends

-To create your animation, simply extend either `PPELoopedParams` or `PPETimedParams`
+To create your animation, simply extend either `PPELoopedParams` or `SPPEffectTimed`
 ```csharp
 class MyLoopAnimation : PPELoopedParams{
 	override void onAnimate(float deltaTime){